baendlorel/archiver/README.md

 **Archiver helps you now!**

-Archiver is a command line tool that helps you manage your unused but still cannot be removed files and directories.
+Archiver is a command line tool that helps you manage files and directories you may not use recently but cannot be removed.
 You can use `put` to move items into Archiver, and `restore` to move them back.
 You can also use `list` to see what you have archived, and `vault` to group your archived items.

 ## Installation

-Install script recommended （supports Linux/macOS）
+Using installation script recommended （supports Linux/macOS）

 <details>
   <summary>_Does not support Windows yet_ (click to show why)</summary>
-    <p>The code itself is Windows compatible, but it is weired to use command line tools in Windows.
-And I am not supposed to make a gui for it.</p>
+    <p>The code itself is Windows compatible, but it is weird to use command line tools in Windows.
+And I do not intend to make a GUI for it.</p>
-    <p>If you are windows users, you can use WSL to run Archiver (just like I did).</p>
+    <p>If you are  Windows users, you can use WSL to run Archiver (just like I did).</p>
 </details>
 <br>